lamdav/CrunchyBot/README.md

 # CrunchyBot
 ## Description:
 This is a simple bot/script I made to publish my CrunchyRoll Guest Passes to Reddit.
-It uses Selenium and PhantomJS to extract the valid guest passes from CrunchyRoll and PRAW to publish it /r/Crunchyroll's weekly Megathread.
+It uses Selenium and Chromedriver to extract the valid guest passes from CrunchyRoll and PRAW to publish it /r/Crunchyroll's weekly Megathread.
 This is not a bot made to run indefinitely; however, it can be altered to do so if one so desired.
-It was intended for use in conjunction with a task scheduler to check once every month (or four if you wish to publish them in sets before guest passes expire) for new guest passes.
+It was intended for use in conjunction with a task scheduler/cronjob to check once every month (or four if you wish to publish them in sets before guest passes expire) for new guest passes.

 ## Changes: